Justaus3r/Anfu/README.md

 ## Build requirements:
-if you want to run Anfu as a script ,you will need to install some requirements which are as follows:
+if you want to run Anfu as a script or build it,you will need to install some requirements which are as follows:

 [rich](https://pypi.org/project/rich/)